upewpi/documents/bylaws.md

 ## Article I: Definitions

 1. A member will be considered an **Active Member** if they have attended at least 50% of general body meetings per semester when they have not been considered “away.”
 A member is considered “away” if he or she is participating in an off-campus MQP, IQP, Co-op, or Humanities Project.
 Regular members who have not attended at least one meeting shall not be considered active.
-2. A **Quorum** shall consist of two-thirds of the Active Members of the Chapter in any regular or special meeting.
+2. A **Quorum** shall consist of one-half of the Active Members of the Chapter in any regular or special meeting.
 3. A **Vote** shall consist of votes in person or, at the discretion of the Executive Board, votes by proxy but such proxy votes shall not count towards quorum.

 ## Article II: Adoption and Amendment